cozy/cozy-client-js/docs/README.md

 `cozy.client.data.query(indexReference, query)` find documents using an index.

 It returns a promise with a list of documents matching the query.
-Results will be returned in order according to the index.
+Results will be returned in the order defined for the index.

 - `query` is an object with the following fields:
   * `selector`: a mango selector